uggla/gitreco/README.md

 - If you know that you should keep your file use : `git checkout --ours <path/file>`.
 - If you know that you should keep remote file use : `git checkout --theirs <path/file>`.

+## Tips

+- Merge ignoring whitespace.
+This is really usefull with xml files (pom.xml) that has been reformated. `git rebase origin/devel --ignore-whitespace -s recursive -Xignore-all-space`

 # Contribute to improve this doc

 # Thanks!